AlgoMaster Logo

 Understanding the Problem

 We have an array of n distinct integers, and these integers come from the range [0, n].
-Since the range has n + 1 numbers but the array only holds n of them, exactly one number is missing.
+The range has n + 1 numbers but the array holds only n of them, so exactly one number is missing.
 Our job is to find it.

-The key observation is that we know what the complete set should look like.
+We know the complete set in advance.
 If n = 3, the full set is {0, 1, 2, 3}.
-The array gives us 3 of those 4 numbers, and we need to figure out which one got left out.
-This "known universe" property is what makes the problem tractable.
-We're not searching for an arbitrary missing value.
-We know the exact range, and that gives us powerful mathematical tools.
+The array gives us 3 of those 4 numbers, and we need to find the one left out.
+Because the range is fixed and known, we can compare the array against it directly instead of searching for an arbitrary value, and that opens up arithmetic and bitwise techniques.

 Key Constraints:

-• All numbers are unique → No duplicates to worry about.
-Each number from [0, n] appears either zero or one times.
+• All numbers are unique.
+Each number from [0, n] appears either zero or one times, so there are no duplicates to handle.

 Approach 1: Hash Set